eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 WSCD.

-During an interaction, the Relying Party verifies that the PID or attestation it received from a Wallet Instance is indeed bound to the WSCD used by the Wallet Instance.
-The Relying Party does so by requesting the Wallet Instance to sign some data using the private key corresponding to the public key in the PID or attestation.
+During an interaction, the Relying Party verifies that the PID or attestation it received from a Wallet Unit is indeed bound to the WSCD included in the Wallet Unit.
+The Relying Party does so by requesting the Wallet Unit to sign some data using the private key corresponding to the public key in the PID or attestation.
 For this reason, device binding is also called 'proof of possession\'.
 In
 \[ISO/IEC 18013-5\] it is called 'mdoc authentication'.
 In \[SD-JWT VC\]